Noir-Network/Noir_whitepaper/whitepaper-main/whitepaper-main/src/further_work.md

 ## More features

-Drand is releasing a timed encryption feature that is using the drand randomness as a basis.
-Integrating that with Nois Network would make sense and offer the first timed encryption feature on the Cosmos ecosystem.
+The drand randomness is the foundation for the timed encryption feature that drand is providing.
+It would make sense to incorporate it with the Noir Network and provide the first timed encryption function on the Ethereum ecosystem.

 [mpc]: https://en.wikipedia.org/wiki/Secure_multi-party_computation